gnosia93/get-started-eks/chapter/c6-gitlab-setup.md

 ```
 [main 5673077] added k8s agent
  Committer: EC2 Default User <ec2-user@ip-10-0-0-183.ap-northeast-1.compute.internal>
-Your name and email address were configured automatically based
-on your username and hostname.
-Please check that they are accurate.
-You can suppress this message by setting them explicitly:

-    git config --global user.name "Your Name"
-    git config --global user.email you@example.com

-After doing this, you may fix the identity used for this commit with:

-    git commit --amend --reset-author

  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 .gitlab/agents/my-k8s-agent/config.yaml
 Enumerating objects: 7, done.